I can tell anyone who is interested it involves a TV show and things are heading in the right direction.

 On legs that look firm and strong.

-And his teeth all line up, in the suit that he wears,
+And his teeth all line up, in the suit that

 And his beard and his hair are worn long.